Vibrations

 Atomoles oscillating at a uniform pitch (determined by their

-uniform size and weight) produce the creative force Atomolin,
+uniform size and weight) produce the creative force

-whose transmissive form, Gravism, is propagated through more
+Atomolin, whose transmissive form, Gravism, is propagated

-atomoles, denominated Gravity.
+upon all other atomoles, denominated Gravity.

 17. Law of Transformation of Forces :